 FMT_MOF.1.1/AutoUpdate The TSF shall restrict the ability to [selection: enable, disable] the functions [selection: automatic checking for updates, automatic update] to Security Administrators.

-FMT_MOF.1/AutoUpdate is only applicable if the TOE supports automatic checking for updates and/or automatic updates and allows them to be enabled and disabled.
+FMT_MOF.1/AutoUpdate is only applicable and should be included if the TOE supports automatic checking for updates and/or automatic updates and allows them to be enabled and disabled.
 Enable and disable of automatic checking for updates and/or automatic updates is restricted to Security Administrators.
 The option “automatic update” may only be selected if digital signatures are used to validate the trusted update.

-FMT_MOF.1/Functions Management of security functions behaviour
+FMT_MOF.1/Functions Management of Security Functions Behaviour

-FMT_MOF.1/Functions Management of security functions behaviour
+FMT_MOF.1/Functions Management of Security Functions Behaviour

 FMT_MOF.1.1/Functions The TSF shall restrict the ability to [selection: determine the behaviour of, modify the behaviour of] the functions [selection: transmission of audit data to an external IT entity, handling of audit data, audit functionality when Local Audit Storage Space is full] to Security Administrators.